 This course is designed to introduce students to hospital pharmacy practice.
 Students will be introduced to distributive and clinical functions including review and evaluation of medication orders, identification and resolution of medication related problems, interactions with non-pharmacy departments, observation of the order entry process and preparation of sterile products, performing patient-specific calculations necessary for dosing medications, and presenting a patient case or disease topic.
 This IPPE is scheduled in the summer following the second professional year (P2).

-Patient Assessment IPPE (one week)
+Team-Based Care IPPE (one week)

-This course will expose students to the basic day-to-day operations of an outpatient care setting.
+Formerly titled the Patient Assessment IPPE, this course will expose students to the basic day-to-day operations of an outpatient care setting.
 Students will gather and organize information from patient medical charts, conduct patient interviews to obtain an accurate medication history, present a patient case in a structured format (e.g., SOAP note), and prepare responses to drug information inquiries.
 This IPPE is scheduled in the summer following the second professional year (P2).

 Advanced Pharmacy Practice Experiences (APPEs)